AAlx0451/Brainfuck/README.md

 ## Features

 1. It's a full-featured bf-interpreter
-2. Step-by-step and standart running
+2. Step-by-step (with undo) and standart running
+3. Skeumorphism
+4. Moving tape and static translucent glass pointer
+5. The current value of the cell and its ascii representation is displayed under and on the glass, respectively
+6. Full-featured I/O

 ## Screenshots